zhsuiy/SemanticLabelingWeb/README.md

 1. Prepare images
 1.1 split images
 * clear all the directories in "public/images"
-* go to "local/global.js" to set group number
+* go to "local/global.js" to set group number !!!
+VERY IMPORTANT
 * node split-images
 1.2 prepare ground truth images in each "public/images/group-id/" directory test-id-groundtruth